jvaneg/ryurest/README.md

 # ryurest
-A Python module to interact with the REST API of the Ryu SDN controller.
+A Python3 module to interact with the REST API of the Ryu SDN controller.

+Python3 port of [nathancatania's project][og_repo].

 # ABOUT
 These are two Python modules that individually provide either a functional or object-orientated approach to using the Ryu REST API.